 On this page appear brief biographies of 21 tenured faculty and professors of professional practice.
 Groupings reflect time periods when faculty arrived at Miami.
+Brief descriptions of each era appear on The Eras page.

 May Brigel